jido/Quantity/README.md

 ## Large quantity

-When the extension bit is set a larger quantity is stored using as many bits as required.
+When the _extension bit_ is set a larger quantity is stored using as many bits as required.

 As previously, each group of three digits is stored as a 10-bit integer up to **999** (_in binary:_ 1111100111)

 The extended format starts with a header:

 ~~~
-sxxxnnnn nnnnnnnn nnnnnnnn nnnnnnnn nnnnnnnn nnnnnnnn
+sxxxnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn
 ~~~

 s